adblockplus/adblockpluschrome/README.md

 You can lint the code using [ESLint](http://eslint.org).

-    eslint *.js lib/ qunit/ ext/ chrome/

-You will need to set up ESLint and our configuration first, see [eslint-config-eyeo](https://hg.adblockplus.org/codingtools/file/tip/eslint-config-eyeo) for more information.
+You will need to setup first.
+This will install our configuration [eslint-config-eyeo](https://hg.adblockplus.org/codingtools/file/tip/eslint-config-eyeo) and everything needed after you run:

+    npm install

+Then you can run to lint the code:

+    npm run lint